onedebos/all-out-transla8/README.md

 ### Automated Tests

-- To run the automated tests scripts, run the command `yarn test`
+- To run the automated test scripts, run the command `yarn test`.

 ## Authors